How Britons regain their rights in the EU after Brexit

 The universal option also exists: it's called residency by investment.
 Residency programs in Portugal, Greece and Cyprus are the most beneficial for Britons, they offer the possibility to become a resident of a chosen country after buying real estate there.
 There are different requirements for investment in different countries, some of them restrict investments to particular areas, some require you to live in the country for a certain amount of time per year.

 Astons' own research unit Astons Research compared all of these programs and paid attention to other important factors, including the quality of education, ease of doing business, popularity of English language and some others.
 Our conclusion is that the best country with a residency program for Britons is Portugal.

 First of all, Portugal is already very popular among Britons with more than 35,000 of them living in Lisbon, Porto and other cities and coastal resorts right now.
 English is widely spoken in Portugal, the country is ranked in top positions in the most respected ratings, like World Bank's Doing Business and Numbeo's Quality of Life index.
 Also, it is still possible to invest in a property in the most favourable areas in the country, including Porto and Lisbon, and become a resident of Portugal after spending just 280,000 euro on real estate.

 Astons provides bespoke legal services with precise attention to every single detail in the process of becoming a resident of Portugal, including real estate purchase and residency application.

-Astons is a leading global immigration advisory firm with offices in London, Beijing, Moscow, Dubai and Limassol (Republic of Cyprus) and offers residency & citizenship investment solutions worldwide including the UK, Turkey, Vanuatu, the EU and the Caribbean.
+Astons is a leading global immigration advisory firm with offices in London, Beijing, Moscow, Dubai and Limassol (Republic of Cyprus) and offers residency & citizenship investment solutions worldwide including the Turkey, Vanuatu, the EU and the Caribbean.